How seaside towns are fighting back against second home owners

 “I’m not decrying people who want to come on holiday – there’s nothing wrong with that.
 But you lose the community.
 In Whitby, Robin Hood’s Bay, places like that, the young people can’t afford to buy anything because they get snapped up by investors.”

-The problem with mechanisms such as Policy H2 is that it simply doesn’t get to the root of the issue.
+The problem with mechanisms such as Policy H2 is that they simply don’t get to the root of the issue.

 While it’s evidently a good thing that new-build developments are preserved for those who live and work in the area, most investors in holiday lets are after the more historic and atmospheric homes – the ones that usually make up the heart of any town.
 But for now, it’s pretty much the only tool local authorities possess.

-The government has promised help through the Levelling Up Bill, currently making its way through Parliament.
+The government has promised help through the Levelling Up Bill, currently making its way through parliament.
 This will allow local councils to double the rate of council tax payable on second homes, as has been the case in Wales since 2017.
 Whitby and Scarborough have already voted to adopt these measures as soon as they are passed into law.

-But critics are sceptical as to how much effect this will have on the community crisis.
+But critics are sceptical as to how much of an effect this will have on the community crisis.

-The Welsh government has now raised rates again with a premium of 300 per cent, but the policies have little to no impact on holiday-let owners, who are subject to business rates instead (and for the most part are able to claim 100 relief relief as small businesses).
+The Welsh government has now raised rates again, with a premium of 300 per cent, but the policies have little to no impact on holiday-let owners, who are subject to business rates instead (and for the most part are able to claim 100 per cent relief as small businesses).

-Campaigners are more optimistic regarding the latest proposal from Michael Gove, the minister for Levelling Up, Housing and Communities, who last month announced a new policy that would require property owners to apply for planning permission in order to convert homes into holiday lets.
+Campaigners are more optimistic regarding the latest proposal from Michael Gove, the minister for levelling up, housing and communities, who last month announced a new policy that would require property owners to apply for planning permission in order to convert homes into holiday lets.

 “I think it’s a good idea,” says Cath Navin, one of the founders of Cornwall-based organisation First Not Second Homes.
-“Local councils should be able to say no more holiday lets.
+“Local councils should be able to say ‘No more holiday lets.’
 It will deter people from investing in property purely as a cash cow.

 “But it’s something that’s only going to be fully functional as part of a raft of measures, including returning other houses to long-term letting.”